That-Cool-Coder/mesothelae/README.md

 - `prototype` stores an early tester used to gain familiarity with WSGI and probe different options for architecture.

 Here are some possible planned branches:
-- `main` stores the Flask program and all of the HTML is serves (used if I decide to have Flask serving HTML as well as being a backend)
+- `main` stores the Flask program and all of the HTML is serves (used if I decide to have Flask serving HTML as well as being a backend) (RENAME beause `main` is now the default branch name for github)
 - `backend` will store the Flask backend (used if backend and frontend are seperated)
 - `frontend` will store a HTML frontend (used if backend and frontend are seperated)
 - `python-frontend` will store a possible downloadable frontend written in python